8 of the BEST Ways to Save Money on Meat

-If you’ve been following keto/low-carb for any amount of time, you know that beef, pork, chicken, and fish can be expensive – and prices continue to rise.
-Whether you’re following a Keto/Low Carb diet or looking for ways to save on meat costs, save big with our keto meat buying guide!
+After following a keto or low-carb diet for any amount of time, you probably already know that beef, pork, chicken, and fish can be expensive – and prices continue to rise!
+If you’re looking for ways to save on meat costs, be sure to check out our helpful keto meat buying guide below!

 1. Purchase whole animals from local farmers.